 You may not have guessed it, but Stockholm also has fantastic food options, and many unique foods and drinks you should try while you’re there.
 It’s a great idea to go on a food tour at the beginning of your time there to get acquainted with the local food and find all the great spots to go back to during your stay.

 If you want to plan ahead and get tickets for some of the top things to do in Stockholm, here are some of the tours we enjoyed in Stockholm.
-You can pre-book the tours through these Viator and GetYourGuide links (they’re affiliate links for which we’ll receive a small commission):
+You can pre-book the tours through our affiliate links on Viator: